LiveBook for Testing

 What is LiveBook?

-Elixir LiveBook is an interactive web-based notebook interface for Elixir, similar to Jupyter notebooks.
+LiveBook is an interactive web-based notebook interface for Elixir, similar to Jupyter notebook for Python.
 It allows you to write and execute Elixir code in isolated blocks, see results immediately, and mix markdown with code for documentation.
 One of its standout features is real-time collaboration capabilities, making it excellent for team environments.

 The platform has robust built-in support for charts, visualisations, and smart cells for common tasks.
 It’s particularly powerful because it can connect to running Elixir applications.
 The conference talk “Livebook in the cloud: GPUs and clustered workflows in seconds” even shows how to use it for machine learning and connecting to 64 instances to run workloads.